Xll-ai/Xll.OpenAI.DeepSeek/AdHoc/Trump.JR.Dallas.md

 What do you think—would J.R. be a Truth Social kind of guy, or would he own his own media empire?

+## OpenAI - JR Version on Jim Acosta

+_*"Well, well, well… what do we have here?
+Looks like ol’ Jim Acosta, the most dishonest, self-righteous loudmouth to ever hold a microphone, just got sent out to pasture by CNN Fake News.
+They dumped him in ‘Death Valley’—the graveyard shift—because, let’s face it, even his own viewers got tired of his whining.
+Ratings don’t lie, Jimbo.*_

+_*Now, rumor has it he wants to quit?
+Well, ain’t that a shame.
+If only he'd had an ounce of talent, he might’ve made it.
+But some folks were born to lose, and Jim’s been playin’ a losing hand for years.
+Good luck, son—you’ll need it!"*_

 <table style="width: 100%; border-collapse: collapse;">
   <tr>
         <td style="width: 60px;"><img src="https://custom.typingmind.com/assets/models/deepseek.png" width="60"></td>